HewlettPackard/Rancher-on-SimpliVity/README.md

      tls_certchain_file: /home/core/certs/cachain.pem
      tls_certkey_file: /home/core/certs/tlskey.pem
    ```
-   The rancher.tls_privateCA variable should be set to true if the certificates are signed by a private root Certificate Authority (root CA), in which case you need to supply the certificate of the root CA using rancher.tls_cacert_file.
+   The `rancher.tls_privateCA` variable should be set to `true` if the certificates are signed by a private root Certificate Authority (root CA), in which case you need to supply the certificate of the root CA using `rancher.tls_cacert_file`.
 In the example above, the root CA certificate was stored in /home/core/certs/cacerts.pem.
 Note that all certificates use the PEM format.
-   The certificate and key that the Rancher Server should used is specified with the variables rancher.tls_certchain_file and rancher.tls_certkey_file.
+   The certificate and key that the Rancher Server should used is specified with the variables `rancher.tls_certchain_file` and `rancher.tls_certkey_file`.
 These variables should be configured with the names of the files that contain the SSL certificate and key that the Rancher Server should use.
-Note that the file designated by rancher.tls_certchain_file contains the certificate of the Rancher Server itself followed by the certificates of intermediate CAs if any.
+Note that the file designated by `rancher.tls_certchain_file` contains the certificate of the Rancher Server itself followed by the certificates of intermediate CAs if any.

    Finally, configure the `user_cluster` variable.
 To some extent, you can configure the user cluster that the playbooks will deploy.
 This is achieved by configuring the variable `user_cluster` in `group_vars/all/vars.yml`.
 An example is provided below: